digaus/capacitor-background-fcm/README.md

 > ### Notice
 >
-> This plugin is intended to be used together with the capacitor api for [Push Notifications](https://capacitor.ionicframework.com/docs/apis/push-notifications).
+> This plugin is intended to be used together with the capacitor api for [Push Notifications](https://capacitor.ionicframework.com/docs/apis/push-notifications) and [FCM Notifications](https://github.com/stewwan/capacitor-fcm).

 ## API